kubernetes-client/javascript/src/gen/CustomObjectsApi.md

 const apiInstance = new .CustomObjectsApi(configuration);

 let body:.CustomObjectsApiCreateNamespacedCustomObjectRequest = {
-  // string | The custom resource's group name
+  // string | The custom resource\'s group name
   group: "group_example",
-  // string | The custom resource's version
+  // string | The custom resource\'s version
   version: "version_example",
-  // string | The custom resource's namespace
+  // string | The custom resource\'s namespace
   namespace: "namespace_example",
-  // string | The custom resource's plural name.
+  // string | The custom resource\'s plural name.
 For TPRs this would be lowercase plural kind.
   plural: "plural_example",
   // any | The JSON schema of the Resource to create.
   body: {},
-  // string | If 'true', then the output is pretty printed. (optional)
+  // string | If \'true\', then the output is pretty printed. (optional)
   pretty: "pretty_example",
   // string | When present, indicates that modifications should not be persisted.
 An invalid or unrecognized dryRun directive will result in an error response and no further processing of the request.
 Valid values are: - All: all dry run stages will be processed (optional)
   dryRun: "dryRun_example",